World History … and personal stuff

 Please be aware of the sentence limit (2-4).
 You cannot write an unlimited amount.
 You are being asked to write concisely yet precisely.
 It’s a very important skill.
 For instance, as college and university classes become bigger and bigger, you will probably be forced to write within page limits quite often.
 So practice here!

 Sentences don’t have to be short.
 By grade 12 you should be able to use commas and semi-colons proficiently.
-There are a number of worksheets on the Google Classroom under Course Overview, Groups, and Starters: “Grammatical Sentences” and “Writing Tips and Tools.”
+There are a number of useful worksheets on the Google Classroom “Writing Tips and Tools.”
 Sentences must be complete.
-Fragments don’t count as sentences and will heavily affect your score.
+Fragments don’t count as sentences and may affect your communication mark.

 Please capitalize all proper nouns (names, countries, religions, etc.) I have noticed that many students do not capitalize these words.
 Proofread your work before you submit it, please.